ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 and assuming no other headers or options).
 These savings may, however, be offset by overhead introduced if Bundle fragmentation is necessary (see sections {{<mtu}} and {{<fragmentation}}).

+## Bundle Protocol Versions

+A single EtherType suffices for both {{BPv6}} and {{BPv7}} payloads.
+Current Bundle Protocol versions are readily distinguishable by the first byte of the payload.

+Encoding of {{BPv6}} bundles begins with the Version field of the Primary Bundle Block, which has a fixed value of 0x06 (sections 4, 4.5.1 of {{BPv6}}).

+Encoding of {{BPv7}} bundles "SHALL be a concatenated sequence of at least two blocks, represented as a CBOR indefinite-length array..." (section 4.1 of
+{{BPv7}}).
+Per {{!RFC8949}}, an indefinite-length array begins with the octet value 0x9f.

+All other first octet values indicate some other content.
+Bundle Protocol over Ethernet receivers MUST NOT attempt to interpret such payloads as bundles and SHOULD log an error for administrator review.

 ## Destination MAC Address